 Holy Mountain Restraint is not a word you usually associate with psychedelia.
 “Excessive”, yes, “silly”, perhaps, but “restrained”?
 Nonetheless Dos, Wooden Shjips’ follow-up to their 2007 self-titled album, is for the most part a very restrained psych record.
 On each of the album’s five expansive tracks the bass and drums are pared back to a hypnotic krautrock throb, and while the guitars enjoy a few overblown wigout moments – most notably the glorious degeneration of the 11-minute “Down By The Sea” – these are always underpinned and kept in check by the intense metronomic rhythm section.

 The overall impression is one of control: lean and minimal grooves with just a sprinkling of surf shimmer and psych fuzz on top.
-The
+The vocals are even less of a presence than on the

 Continue reading Wooden Shjips – DoS […]